galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >    >![separated and renamed tax table](./images/taxa.png "Separated and renamed tax table")
 >    {: .details}
 >
-> 4. save all 3 data sheets separately
+> 4. Save all 3 data sheets separately
 >
-> 5. convert to tsv format
+> 5. Convert to tsv format
->    - e.g. use any free available tool online to convert xlsx to tsv
+>    - Use any free available tool online to convert xlsx to tsv
 >
 {: .hands_on}